rmarable/Ec2InstanceMaker/INSTALL.md

 ## Introduction

-Ec2InstanceMaker is Open Source software that simplifies the automation of creating, deleting, and administering cloud computing server resources through an easy-to-use command line interface.
+Ec2InstanceMaker is Open Source software that simplifies the automation of creating, deleting, and administering cloud computing server and storage resources through an easy-to-use command line interface.
 It can also be used as a teaching tool for those who wish to dive deep into cloud automation and to learn more about the AWS ecosystem.

 This toolkit is currently supported on local OSX and Linux environments and EC2 instances spawned with the GenericEc2InstancePolicy.json template.
 In